 Pulse Ingredients Market worth $21.6 billion by 2023

-The food & beverage segment is estimated to account for the largest share in the pulse ingredients market in 2018.
-Pulse ingredients are widely used in food products such as meal & meal centers, followed by soups, sauces, seasonings, snacks, fruits & vegetables, processed fish, meat, egg products, and bakery & confectionery products.
-The growth of the pulse ingredients market is driven by the rising demand for clean-label products, thereby helping manufacturers to meet the nutritional and clean-label requirements for high-moisture applications, and consequently increase the protein levels in these products.
+The pulse ingredients market is estimated to be valued at USD 17.4 billion in 2018 and is projected to reach USD 21.6 billion by 2023, at a CAGR of 4.5% during the forecast period.
+The growth of the pulse ingredients market is driven by factors such as increased health-consciousness among consumers and the popularity of protein-rich food products.

-The pulse flours segment is projected to record the fastest growth during the forecast period.
+By source, the chickpeas segment is projected to be one of the fastest growing segments for the pulse ingredients market.
+In the US, chickpeas are added as ingredients in soups.
+Batory Foods (US) offers chickpea flour, which is used in a variety of applications such as bakery, dairy, confectionery, beverages, meat, and sauces.
+Chickpea flour offers numerous health benefits as it helps in stabilizing blood sugar levels, improving digestion, weight management, and minimizing the risk of heart attack.

-The pulse flour segment is projected to dominate the market during the forecast period.
-These flours have different content levels of starch and protein to meet the requirements of food manufacturers in different applications.
-These flours enable food manufacturers and retailers to produce food products that are highly nutritious, protein-fortified, have a low-glycemic-index, and are gluten-free.
+On the basis of type, the pulse flour segment is projected to be the fastest-growing segment in the pulse ingredients market.
+Pulse flours enable food manufacturers and retailers to produce food products that are highly nutritious, protein-fortified, have a low-glycemic-index, and are gluten-free.
+Pulse flours undergo heat treatment, protein treatment, enzyme treatment, vitamin & mineral treatment, and water treatment, to increase their stability, regularity, and other functions as well as enhance their nutritive values.

 About MarketsandMarkets™